Dammarie-lès-Lys: History

 The plant was built in 1927, though closed in 1996.

 In 1959, a ministerial decree establishes the priority urbanized area (ZUP) of the Plaine du Lys 2359 homes are built from 1965 to 1973.
 Louis Arretche architect who officiated in the northern districts of Melun, is the Chief planner.
 It gathers today almost half of the inhabitants of the city.
 The first buildings are cantoned around the abbey and the site of the ancient cities of Frouard Delattre factory from 1972.
-Rather than rehabilitating the district mayor of the time preferred to build a set of buildings like the neighboring towns while the industrial sector was already in decline with the permanent closure of Delattre and foundries Frouard (+/- 800 pers.) in 1965, Ideal Standard (+/- 1200 people) in 1975 and the relocation of the confectionery Jacquin in 1971.
+Rather than rehabilitating the district mayor of the time preferred to build a set of buildings like the neighboring towns while the industrial sector was already in decline with the permanent closure of Delattre and foundries Frouard (± 800 pers.) in 1965, Ideal Standard (± 1200 people) in 1975 and the relocation of the confectionery Jacquin in 1971.

 In 1997, the area of the Plaine du Lys experiencing violent riots following the death of a young resident (Abdelkader Bouziane) during a police intervention.
-In 2002, two other young men of the city, Xavier Dem and Mohamed Berrichi, décédèrent two days apart, were investigated by the police.
+In 2002, two other young men of the city, Xavier Dem and Mohamed Berrichi, died two days apart, were investigated by the police.
 Then, a long legal and media battle between the municipality and the association Bouge move followed in particular, which was the subject of a report on Canal + in the broadcast 90 minutes.
 Alternately OPHLM, then the town and its mayor Jean-Claude Mignon, were sentenced after legal action brought by the association Bouge moves.

 Demographics

-Inhabitants of Dammarie-lès-Lys are called Dammariens.
+Inhabitants of Dammarie-lès-Lys are called Dammariens in French.